Jurassic Park III: Creatures on screen

-Music
+Soundtrack

 Composer John Williams, who worked on the previous films, was busy writing the music for A.I.
 Artificial Intelligence; he recommended Don Davis to write the Jurassic Park III score.
 Williams's original themes and several new ones—such as one for the Spinosaurus that focused on low sounds, with tubas, trombones, and timpani—were integrated into the score.
 The fight between the Spinosaurus and the Tyrannosaurus, which Davis compared to King Kong's fight with dinosaurs in the 1933 film, juxtaposes the Spinosaurus theme with the one Williams wrote for the T. rex.
 In addition, "Big Hat, No Cattle", a song by Randy Newman, was used in a restaurant scene.
 The soundtrack was released in July 2001.